 The origins of lacrosse in Ireland lie with the establishment of the Ards Lacrosse Club in Newtownards, Co.
 Down (just outside Belfast) in 1872.

 In 1886, the Irish Lacrosse Union accepted one of many invitations to travel to Canada and the United States.
 This trip was lead by John Sinclair and Hugh C. Kelly (of Belfast and Ballymacarrett, Co.
 Down respectively), the latter of whom was captain of the Irish team at the time, a pioneer of the game in Ireland, and Deputy Sheriff of the County Down.
-This team (see portrait image) landed in New York on 8 August 1886.
+The trip lasted nearly two months and included many games on the East coast of the USA and in Canada.
+In newspaper reports of this trip from across the Atlantic, it notes that there were upwards of thirteen club teams playing regularly in Ireland.

 Women’s lacrosse emerged in Ireland in the 1920s.
 Richmond Lodge, which was an all-girls school in Belfast, began playing the game at least as early as 1922.
-On Monday, the 29th of November, at 2.45pm, at Trinity Hall in Rathmines in Dublin, the (suitably named) Dublin Pioneers ladies lacrosse team held its first practice.
-Notification of this was sent by Dorothy Griffith, Honorary Secretary of the club, to a Miss Leonard.
+On Monday, the 29th of November 1926, at 2.45pm, at Trinity Hall in Rathmines in Dublin, the (suitably named) Dublin Pioneers ladies lacrosse team held its first practice.

 By the 1930s, the Dublin Pioneers and the Belfast Ladies Lacrosse Club (founded by the alumni of Richmond Lodge) were the only two senior women’s club lacrosse teams.
 However, they were joined by girls’ schools including Richmond Lodge in Belfast and Manor House School in Co.
 Armagh, and other schools based around the greater Dublin area – the French School in Bray (Co.
 Wicklow), the Hillcourt School in Glenageary (Co.
 Dublin), Alexandra College in Milltown (Dublin), the Hall School in Monkstown (Co.
 Dublin) and Glengara Park in Dun Laoghaire (Co.
 Dublin).